gaepdit/sbeap/docs/Role capabilities.md

 Users in the Staff role can:

+* Add, view, and edit Customers.
+* Add, view, edit, and delete Contacts related to Customers.
-* Create and edit Customers, Contacts, and Cases.
+* Add, view, and edit Cases.
-* Add and delete Action Items related to Cases.
+* Add, view, edit, and delete Action Items related to Cases.

+### Admin

+Users in the Admin role have all the capabilities of Staff.
+Plus they can:

+* Delete and restore Customers and Cases.

 ### User Account Admin